 Selecting the General item will open a screen displaying a summary of basic information about the router and its activities.
 This page is also displayed when you login to the web interface.
-Information is divided into several sections, based upon the type of router activity or the properties area: Mobile Connection of 1st Module, Mobile Connection of 2nd Module, Primary LAN, Secondary LAN and System Information.
+Information is divided into several sections, based upon the type of router activity or the properties area: Mobile Connection, Primary LAN, Peripheral Ports and System Information.
 If the router is WiFi equipped, there will be a WiFi section.